 Children Learn Through Being Active

 Few young children are good at sitting and listening.
 They learn in an active, concrete way.
 Most activities are self-correcting, so after being shown once, your child learns through exploring and experimenting with this unique material.
 From their earliest days in school, children are introduced in a fun and practical way to a far-reaching curriculum including numeracy, literacy, science, history, geography, music, art, games and dance, languages and social skills.

 These are phases in a child's life when he becomes particularly interested in certain skills, and learning is therefore especially fast and acute.
 An obvious example is the sensitive period for language development from birth to 4 years.
 In the classroom your child is given the freedom to choose his activities and therefore can focus on his particular interests until he moves on to his next sensitive period

+We offer the most affordable, convenient & sophisticated Montessori teacher training in Tambaram.
 During the kindergarten school year, children’s social and emotional development tends to go beyond making friends and expressing feelings.
 They start understanding more complicated things like right and wrong.
 Many 5-year-olds are also likely to do these things:

 Gross Motor Skills

 Motor skills that involve large-muscle activities (milestones achieved)